athenahealth Review and Pricing

 Athenahealth offers medical software with powerful custom reporting tools and an expansive network of providers to serve as a baseline comparison.
 However, some users may find the system difficult to use.

-Athenahealth Editor’s Score: 8.6/10
+Athenahealth Editor’s Score: 8.9/10

-|Ease of use||7/10|
+|Ease of use||7.5|

-Why We Chose Athenahealth for Reporting
+Why We Chose athenahealth for Customer Service

 What We Like About Athenahealth